- The Information We Collect

 - Usage Data, such as information related to the ways in which you interact with the Services, such as: web log data, referring and exit pages and URLs, platform type, the number of clicks, domain names, landing pages, pages and content viewed and the order of those pages, the amount of time spent on particular pages, the date and time you used the Services, the frequency of your use of the Services, error logs, and other similar information; and

-- Transactional Data relating to the contracts you upload or sign on the Services, such as: envelope metadata, envelope subject, authentication method used, and envelope history.
+- Transactional Data relating to the contracts you upload or sign on the Services.

 As described further below, we may use third-party analytics providers and technologies, including cookies and similar tools, to assist in collecting this information.